ribtoks/tdg/README.md

 ## Usage

     -help
         Show help
     -include value
-    	Include pattern (can be specified multiple times) -min-words int
+        Include pattern (can be specified multiple times) -log string
+        Path to the logfile (default "tdg.log")
+    -min-words int
         Skip comments with less than minimum words (default 3) -root string
-    	Path to the the root of source code (default "./") -verbose
+        Path to the the root of source code (default "./") -stdout
-    	Be verbose
+        Duplicate logs to stdout
+    -verbose
+        Output human-readable json

 Example: